wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - **Leuchis**.
 At the north of the room, this white stone statue depicts a tiefling offering a sculpted ring to the heavens.
 His other arm is bent as if holding something, but it is empty.
 An etching at the base of the statue reads, “Leuchis, who traveled on the wind.”
 - **Lilva**.
 In the middle of the room, this red stone statue of a dwarf holds a large urn as if about to take a drink.
 An etching on the statue’s base reads, “Lilva, who brewed the waters of the gods.”
 - **Pattox**.
 At the room’s south, this blue stone statue of a human holds up a seed, offering it to the heavens.
 His other arm is crooked, as if holding something that’s missing.
 The etching at the foot of the statue reads, “Pattox, who brought the rain with a seed.”
 - A character who succeeds on a DC 12 Intelligence (History or Religion) check recognizes these statues as devout figures from local legends who earned the favor of the gods.
-If Ollin is with the party, they can also share this information.
 - The statues are magical, but their power was disrupted when the urns held by two of the statues were removed.
 They’re currently in areas I4 and I5.
 Only the urn on the statue of Lilva remains; inside the urn is a worn, stone cup.
 - If the empty white urn is placed back upon the statue of Leuchis, the urn fills with nonflammable oil.
 If the empty blue urn is placed back upon the statue of Pattox, the urn fills with water.
 Both urns magically fill in this way once per week.
 - If the contents of the white and blue urns are poured into the red urn, they create a bright red magical fluid that is equivalent to three potions of resistance (fire).